 - Information Silos: The inability to pass on the updates and information on an organizational level leads to non-uniformity and confusion.
-For remote working to work in their favor, it is essential for businesses to ensure that all the latest updates are relayed effectively and on time to every employee of the organization.
+For remote working to be effective, it is essential for businesses to generate SOPs that ensure all the latest updates are relayed effectively and on time to every employee of the organization.

 Unfortunately, this does not always happen when you have a distributed team of construction workers.
 Managers find it difficult to get hold of their employees resulting in a stream of missed calls and unattended messages or emails.
 The employees on the other hand find it impossible to keep a track of the company’s happenings amidst the heavy-duty on-field operations.
 All this ultimately leads to an unengaged and unproductive workforce.

 - Use of outdated technology: When it comes to staying connected, construction businesses must think outside of the box.
 Sticking to outdated tools and technology simply leads to greater complexities.
 Whereas, adopting complex technology that can only be used by the most tech-savvy employees also doesn’t bring in the desired results.
 It is important to weigh the requirements, consider the environment in which employees will be working and assess the offerings of the tools and technologies that you plan to implement beforehand.

 After examining the major roadblocks that the construction industry faces, it appears that a lot of the challenges revolve around improper communication.
 These roadblocks can be easily resolved by implementing a communication platform that is easy to use and reliable.
 This is where push-to-talk apps play a pivotal role.